LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D2-ConditionalStatements-Switch.md

 # Selection using `switch case` statements

-- The third type of conditional statement we are learning in this course
+- The third type of selection control structure we are learning in this course
 - Can be replaced with a multi-branching *if, else if, else* statement.
+- A switch can’t do everything that an *if, else if, else* statement can.

-- Can only be used to test for equality, not `>` or `<` (So a switch can’t do everything that an *if, else if, else* statement can.)
+   - Can only be used to test for equality, not `>` or `<`
+   - Can only operate on a single variable.

 ### Parts of a switch statement